 tee and repair

 The Point East is a luxury high-rise condominium community located in Beachwood, Ohio.
 This condominium community hosts underground and above ground parking spaces.
-These parking areas were in need of renovation, which consisted of:
+These parking areas in the Point East Condominiums Parking Garage were in need of renovation, which consisted of:

 Concrete repair on elevated slabs and walls